Strange Money Superstitions (Or Are They?) From Around the World

 In Irish folklore, “fairy forts”, or circular enclosures surrounded by an earthen or stone bank once used to protect cattle at nighttime, are considered sacred — so sacred, in fact, that the people of Ireland believe messing with one can result in real-world consequences like financial hardship.
 The solution?
 Leave them be!

 From emergency funds, to retirement, to basic financial freedom, saving your money is undoubtedly a smart money move.
-And while the above examples are fun and entertaining, there's only sure way to succeed — and that's to be smart with your finances.
+And while the above examples are fun and entertaining, there's only one sure way to succeed — and that's to be smart with your finances.
 If you're getting serious about saving, we're here to help put you on the right path.
-Contact us at Security National Bank of South Dakota today!
+Contact us at Security National Bank today!